mozilla/source-map/README.md

 #### SourceMapConsumer.prototype.allGeneratedPositionsFor(originalPosition)

-Returns all generated line and column information for the original source and line provided.
-The only argument is an object with the following
+Returns all generated line and column information for the original source, line, and column provided.
+If no column is provided, returns all mappings corresponding to a single line.
+Otherwise, returns all mappings corresponding to a single line and column.

-properties:
+The only argument is an object with the following properties:

 * `source`: The filename of the original source.

 * `line`: The line number in the original source.

+* `column`: Optional.
+The column number in the original source.

 and an array of objects is returned, each with the following properties: